 gives the Grand Trine an opportunity to manifest more brightly.
 In such

-configurations the most important point of the Grand Trine is the point which
+configurations the most important point of the Grand Trine is the point that

 has the opposition aspect; and the point opposing it reveals unrealized

 aspirations, the fateful area of a horoscope.
-See also the Kite.
+This configuration is called the Kite

 This is a quincunx-sextile-quincunx.

 It features a crisis of - and a need for - perspective, in which the energies of